Co founded by the european union logo

 Pilot Phase

-The pilot phase of the UNITA partnership ran from 2020-2023.
+The Pilot Phase of the UNITA partnership ran from 2020-2023.
 In this initial phase, six universities were part of the Alliance:

 • University of Beira Interior (Portugal)